davidfurlong/awesome-frames/README.md

 - [framelib, build frames with python and flask](https://github.com/devinaconley/python-frames)
 - [ComposeCastxyz: privacy preserving cast composing gateway](https://github.com/0xSemicolon/composecastxyz)
 - [Glide: Let users pay with any token on any chain for in-frame transactions](https://docs.paywithglide.xyz/guides/farcaster-frames)
+- [ Puppeteer: A Node.js library that provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
+It is excellent for automating tasks such as generating screenshots and PDFs of frames, which can be useful for testing and creating visual assets][def](https://github.com/puppeteer/puppeteer)

 ### Data & API Providers